AmpersandTarski/documentation/prototypes/extensions/execengine.md

      RULE "Every person must have a DOB": I[Person] |- personDOB;personDOB~

 A violation of a process rule indicates that work has to be done, the result of which is that the violation disappears.
-In the example, we may allow the DOB of a person not to be administered, but that would constitute work, consisting of obtaining and registering the DOB.
+In the example, we may allow the date of birth (DOB) of a person not to be administered, but that would constitute work, consisting of obtaining and registering the DOB.
 This work must be assigned to one (or more) actors that are made responsible for this.
 Such actor(s) are represented by a role (name), as follows:

      ROLE RegistrationOfficer MAINTAINS "Every person must have a DOB"